glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

             }
         }

 WARNING: This code will change the status of an issue when an email is associated by ANY mean, not necessarily an auto-associated email.
 For example if you update the closed issue, send email or close the issue with Send Notification to All, it will add an email to the Associated Emails list and the status will be updated.

-### Change issue status on incoming customer email
+### Change issue status on incoming customer email {#change-issue-status-on-incoming-customer-email}

 `   function handleNewEmail($prj_id, $issue_id, $message, $row = false, $closing = false)`
 `   {`